A SOLAR & HL2 POWERED BOAT

 These amazing feats confounded the skeptics, paving the way for cheap holiday flights, that also are a major cause of air pollution.
 The race is on to clean up air traffic with electrics.
 Now that is another serious challenge.

-These days Governments are doing all they can to entice large companies to commit to such research and development with grants like Horizon Europe from January of 2021.
+These days Governments are doing all they can to entice large companies (with academia) to commit to such research and development with grants like Horizon Europe from January of 2021.

 LINKS & REFERENCE

-The design of the kennel featured on this website is free to copy, but other designs may be subject to design copyright © with all rights reserved.
+The design of the Elizabeth Swann is design copyright © January 2021 with all rights reserved.